madewhere/madewhere.co/content/origins/_index.md

 ---
 title: Origin
+description: The country in which a product is manufactured.
 ---

-"Origin" denotes the country in which a product is manufactured.